Elsewhere I deal with animal highlights. But for those looking for more general information on Tiergarten Schönbrunn or a few tips from a local…

 Eating and drinking

 Other smaller buffets, cafes and snack bars are dotted around the zoo, too.
-There’s a large cafe in the new Orang Utan area, if you need to sit down indoors.
+If you need to sit down indoors, try the large cafe in the new Orang Utan area.

-Up on the hill at the back of the zoo there’s the Tirolergarten restaurant, serving typical country fare and also accessible to visitors from outside the zoo.
-In the farmhouse next to the restaurant, there’s a farm shop selling simple but superb open sandwiches and pastries.
+The Tirolergarten restaurant sits on top of the hill at the back of the zoo, serving typical country fare (also accessible to visitors from outside the zoo.)
+In the farmhouse next to the restaurant, a farm shop sells simple but superb open sandwiches and pastries.

 Note that all of these places can get very busy at peak times, so time your meal breaks accordingly.
 Also, not all are open year-round.

 If you want to bring your own food and drink, the zoo offers a fair amount of outdoor seating – benches and even picnic tables.